isomorphic-software/smartclient-docs/classes/FormulaBuilder.md

 ### Description
 Shows an interface allowing a user to enter simple formulas by typing them into a text field.

 Available values for the formula are determined by the DataSource fields, and are given simple single-letter aliases (such as "A", "B", ...) similar to column names in Excel.
-The set of available values is shown in the [FormulaBuilder.fieldKey](#attr-formulabuilderfieldkey) as a simple mapping between the [field title](DataSourceField.md#attr-datasourcefieldtitle) and its short name.
+The set of available values is shown in the [FormulaBuilder.fieldKey](#attr-formulabuilderfieldkey) as a simple mapping between the [field title](DataSourceField.md#attr-datasourcefieldtitle) and it's short name.

 If [FormulaBuilder.targetRuleScope](#attr-formulabuildertargetrulescope) is specified the formula will use full field path names instead of single-letter aliases and the resulting formula will not include the formulaVars property.